grommet/grommet/CONTRIBUTING.md

 frequently).
 If you feel we missed yours don’t hesitate to ping us on [Slack][slack community]!

+## Label Usage

+A guide on commonly used labels added to issues and pull requests:

+- `waiting`: Applied to pull requests that have been previously reviewed and are waiting for a response or code changes from the author.
+This label can also be applied to issues that have been commented on and are waiting for a response from the author.
+The waiting label is usually applied after 1 week of no response.
+- `needs attention`: Applied to pull requests that have been waiting for a response or changes for a long period of time.
+This label gets applied because it is generally something the team wants to get in and indicates that it could get handed off to get it over the finish line.
+- `good first issue`: Indicates issues that are a good place start for new contributors.
+- `help wanted`: A request for help from the community on a particular issue.
+Keep in mind this doesn't exclude feedback and collaboration on other issues that don't have this label on it.
+- `PRty`: Used by the grommet team to flag pull requests that we want to review in the biweekly "PRty" meeting.

 ## Testing Your Code

 - You can test your code locally along with your changes using: `yarn storybook` or `npm run storybook`.
 This will open the storybook in your browser .